Honda Civic Battery Replacement Guide

 You are done!
 Congratulations.

-The video shown is from a 2015 Honda Civic, but these instructions will help you change the battery on an Accord, Pilot, Odyssey, Insight, CR-V, and other Honda vehicles that have the battery in the engine bay.
+The video shown is from a 2015 Honda Civic, but these instructions will help you change the battery for Honda vehicles that are in the engine bay like:

-Changing the battery on a Honda is easy, requires a few basic tools, and takes approximately thirty minutes.
+Changing the Honda’s battery is easy.
+It requires a few basic tools and takes approximately thirty minutes.

 Symptoms